2qx/grpc-bchrpc-browser/README.md

 ## Scripts

-**Note:** this project was created in node v12.2.0 (LTS) and used `protoc` version 3.11.4; and is open to using features from es2017 anthough initally targeted at es6.
+**Note:** this project was created in node v12.2.0 (LTS) and used `protoc` version 3.11.4; and is open to using features from es2017 although initially targeted at es6.

 ### Build